Soft Push Requests: How to Never Waste Your One-Shot Permission Dialog

 Let's be concrete about what happens when a user taps "Don't Allow."
 The only recovery path requires the user to:

-Industry data suggests that fewer than 5% of users will ever complete that journey.
+In practice, almost no one completes that journey — a denied permission is effectively permanent.
 The real problem is timing.
 Many apps fire the system dialog on first launch, before the user has any reason to trust the app.

 A push permission denied on day one is a marketing channel lost for the lifetime of that install.